 - Negligent hiring or policies on the part of the trucking company

 The truck driver is not always fully responsible for an accident.
 As stated above, the driver of the passenger vehicle can be liable or partially liable if she was following too closely or stopped too quickly.

-If you believe negligence caused your accident, the Brauns Law team can review the facts surrounding your crash and determine if you should file a case against the liable party.
+If you believe negligence caused your accident, the Brauns Law, PC team can review the facts surrounding your crash and determine if you should file a case against the liable party.